cherrypy/cherrypy/.github/ISSUE_TEMPLATE.md

-* **If the current behavior is a bug, please provide the steps to reproduce and if possible a screenshots and logs of the problem**.
+* **If the current behavior is a bug, please provide the steps to reproduce and if possible a screenshots and logs of the problem.
+If you can, show us your code.**